Best Black Friday Fitness Equipment Deals See Deals

 • The app aggregates data from compatible fitness trackers and other health apps.
 If you use a fitness wearable, Tempo will use data such as your sleep statistics, resting heart rate, exercising heart rate, heart rate variability, and stress scores to adjust your workout intensity to an appropriate level for the day.

 • Tempo provides you with a daily readiness score.
 Your readiness score reflects how prepared your body is to perform physical activity on a given day.
-If your readiness score is very low, Tempo will suggest a much lighter, shorter workout or to do a recovery session.
+If your readiness score is very low, Tempo will suggest a much lighter, shorter workout or a recovery session.
 On the flip side, if you are progressing well and have a very high readiness score, Tempo may challenge you to lift heavier or exercise at a higher intensity on that day.

 • Tempo can now provide body composition scanning.
 An update to the app allows the software to provide complete body composition scans and show you how much lean mass and fat mass your body holds.
 The scan is not required, but it helps Tempo’s AI create better programming for you based on your goals.